30saharsh/30saharsh/README.md

 ## Hi there Let's Connect !!👋

-- 🔭 I’m currently working on Backend Development (Node.js)
-- 🌱 I’m currently learning React.js
+- 🔭 MERN Stack Developer Actively Looking for opportunities .
-- 👯 I’m looking to collaborate on Node Projects
+- 👯 I’m looking to collaborate on Full Stack Projects
 - 🤔 I’m looking for a great Development Team for collaborative Projects !!
 - 💬 Ask me about Developing new Softwares !!!
 - 📫 How to reach me: Contact me at saharshshrivastava302002@gmail.com